-Memento Mori is a simple and yet timeless and powerful concept.
+Memento Mori is a simple yet timeless and powerful concept.
 It is simply a mental exercise of reminding oneself of their mortality.
-This form of broadening is reminiscent of our pages on the Power of Perspective, Solomon’s Ring, Mood: Death More Intimate, and Mood: To This Day! and it has its own specific flavor and history.
+This form of broadening is reminiscent of the pages on the Power of Perspective, Solomon’s Ring, Mood: Death More Intimate, and Mood: To This Day! and it has its own specific flavor and history.

 Plato himself said that philosophy is “about nothing else but dying and being dead.”
 That is, to think broadly – philosophically or with great intention – is to think relative-to and in-consideration-of one’s own mortality.
 “What does this mean, knowing that I will soon die?” or “How do I feel about ___, remembering that I soon will perish?”